 What’s your workout plan?
 What small food changes will you make?

 Mamavation is now accepting applications for Campaign #12!
 Join the growing list of Mamavation graduates by applying today!

-*Kingda Ka has the world’s tallest roller coaster in the world.Thanks for stopping by,
+*Kingda Ka has the world’s tallest roller coaster in the world.All the best in health and fitness,

 Follow my Featured Recipes board on Pinterest for great family friendly recipes.